umbraco/UmbracoDocs/Tutorials/Editors-Manual/Getting-Started-With-Umbraco/Deleting-and-Restoring-Pages/index-v9.md

     ![Delete single page option 2](images/Delete-single-page2-v9.png)

-2. A window appears next to the section tree confirming if you want to delete the page.
+2. A window appears next to the section tree confirming if you want to delete the page permanently.

      ![Delete Warning](images/Delete-warning1-v9.png)
 3. Click **OK**.